-The Committee was established on the 30th of June 2020 and has met on 5 occasions in 2021.
+The Committee was established on the 30th of June 2020 and has met on 4 occasions in 2022.
 The Sentencing Guidelines and Information Committee includes five lay members nominated by Government in July 2020.
-The Department of Public Expenditure and Reform has decided that a per diem rate of €500 apply to lay members subject to a limitation on the total number of meetings and subcommittee meetings of 30 per annum in respect of both Committees which include lay members.
-This Committee has formed subcommittees to progress its work, which have met on a number of occasion.
+The Department of Public Expenditure, National Development Plan Delivery and Reform has decided that a per diem rate of €500 apply to lay members subject to a limitation on the total number of meetings and subcommittee meetings of 30 per annum in respect of both Committees which include lay members.

+This Committee has formed subcommittees to progress its work, one of which has met in 2022.